wireapp/ansible-sft/README.md

 ### About this repository

-THe layout of this repository is structured with a new Ansible feature in mind that is called `collection`.
+The layout of this repository is structured with a new Ansible feature in mind that is called `collection`.
 However, the content only supports Ansible __2.7__ (for now).
 To already allow structural elements like `./roles`, some [workarounds](https://github.com/ansible/ansible/issues/16804) have been applied, namely an almost empty `meta/main.yml`.